 VP, Human Resources

-Ms. McAdam, serves as Vice President of Human Resources for Pattern Energy and Pattern Development.
-Ms. McAdam joined the team in May 2017, bringing years of Human Resources experience and corporate administration leadership.
-In her role, Ms. McAdam focuses on building consensus around processes and procedures, with the goal of providing cost-effective enhancements of organizational culture.
-Her career has spanned renewable energy and consulting industries, where she has lead growing, cutting-edge organizations to new phases of their life cycle.
-As a native San Franciscan, Ms. McAdam is an alumnus of the University of San Francisco with a Bachelor of Science and Master’s in Business Administration.
-In addition to earning the “Woman of the Year 2010/2011” award from the National Association of Professional Women, Ms. McAdam holds certifications in project management and employee relations.
+Deborah McAdam is Vice President of Human Resources for Pattern Energy.
+In her role, which she has held since 2017, Deborah focuses on building consensus around processes and procedures, with the goal of providing cost-effective enhancements of organizational culture.
+Her career has spanned renewable energy and consulting industries, where she has led growing, cutting-edge organizations to new phases of their life cycle.
+A native San Franciscan, Deborah holds a bachelor’s degree and a master’s in business administration from the University of San Francisco.
+In addition to earning the “Woman of the Year 2010/2011” award from the National Association of Professional Women, Deborah holds certifications in project management and employee relations.

 Country Head, Canada

-Mr. Davis is Country Head and Senior Legal Counsel for Pattern Canada.
-Mr. Davis acts as the senior representative for Pattern Energy in Canada, with responsibility for the company’s activities in forums such as market development, government relations, community engagement, joint venture partnerships, and relationships with customers.
-Mr. Davis also acts in a senior capacity for the legal activities of Pattern Canada, including the organization and execution of the company’s financial and commercial legal transactions.
-Prior to joining Pattern Canada in 2011, Mr. Davis carried on a commercial legal practice with one of Canada’s largest law firms.
-Originally from Newfoundland & Labrador, he currently resides in Toronto and manages the Toronto office of Pattern Canada.
+Frank Davis is Country Head and Senior Legal Counsel for Pattern Canada.
+He acts as the senior representative for Pattern Energy in Canada, with responsibility for market development, government relations, community engagement, joint venture partnerships and relationships with customers.
+Frank also acts in a senior capacity for the legal activities of Pattern Canada, including the organization and execution of the company’s financial and commercial legal transactions.
+Prior to joining Pattern Canada in 2011, carried on a commercial legal practice with one of Canada’s largest law firms.
+He sits on the board of the Canadian Renewables Association (CanREA) and, originally from Newfoundland & Labrador, currently resides in Toronto where he manages the Toronto office of Pattern Canada.

 VP, Business Development North America

-Mr. Hardie is the Vice President of Business Development for North American at Pattern Development.
+George Hardie is the Vice President of Business Development for North America.
 With more than 20 years of experience in the wind industry, he has been responsible for the development or acquisition of more than a dozen projects in the United States, United Kingdom, and Central America, totaling more than 2,000 MW.
-At Pattern Development, he has been the lead developer or originator of many of the company’s largest projects including Hatchet Ridge and Spring Valley.
+At Pattern, George has been the lead developer or originator of many of the company’s largest projects including Hatchet Ridge and Spring Valley.
 He has also led the acquisition of several projects including two in Canada’s Ontario Province (Armow and K2) totaling 450 MW, as well as the 300 MW Finavera Portfolio of wind projects in British Columbia and, most recently, the acquisition of the 200 MW Logan’s Gap Project in Texas and the 150 MW Fowler Ridge IV project in Indiana.
-Mr. Hardie founded his first wind company, International Wind Companies, in 1991.
+George founded his first wind company, International Wind Companies, in 1991.
 He and his investors sold the company to the Zilkha family in 1998, which was subsequently renamed Zilkha Renewable Energy.
-Mr. Hardie stayed on as President and CEO for almost 4 years, establishing the team that made Zilkha one of the fastest-growing renewable energy companies in the world and paving the way for Goldman Sachs to acquire the company two years later.
-In 2003, Mr. Hardie left Zilkha to start a new company, G3 Energy, which was subsequently acquired by Babcock & Brown in late 2005.
-G3 Energy projects that were successfully financed, constructed and operated include the 38 MW Buena Vista Repowering Project in California’s Altamont Pass and the 150 MW Spring Valley in Nevada, which was awarded the 2012 Powergen Magazine US Wind Project of the Year.
+George stayed on as President and CEO for almost four years, establishing the team that made Zilkha one of the fastest-growing renewable energy companies in the world and paving the way for Goldman Sachs to acquire the company two years later.
+In 2003, George left Zilkha to start a new company, G3 Energy, which was subsequently acquired by Babcock & Brown in late 2005.
+G3 Energy projects that were successfully financed, constructed and operated include the 38 MW Buena Vista Repowering Project in California’s Altamont Pass and the 150 MW Spring Valley in Nevada, which was awarded the 2012 Powergen Magazine U.S. Wind Project of the Year.

 VP, Solar Business Development

-Mr. Forrester is Vice President, Business Development for Pattern Development.
-Mr. Forrester joined Pattern in 2017 to lead the US solar business and has over 15 years of experience in the renewables industry.
+Jon Forrester is Vice President of Solar Business Development for Pattern Energy.
+Jon joined Pattern in 2017 to lead the U.S. solar business and has more than 15 years of experience in the renewables industry.
 Jon has held leadership positions at Google, BrightSource, and Pacific Gas and Electric Company.
-Mr. Forrester served on the Board of Directors of Palen Solar, a 500MW Joint Venture and has negotiated and closed over 3 GW of renewable transactions including Joint Development Agreements, Teaming Agreements, project acquisitions, and PPAs.
-Mr. Forrester has an MBA and MS from the University of Michigan, and a B.A. from the University of California, San Diego.
+He served on the Board of Directors of Palen Solar, a 500MW Joint Venture and has negotiated and closed more than three GW of renewable transactions including Joint Development Agreements, Teaming Agreements, project acquisitions, and PPAs.
+Jon holds a master’s degrees in science and business administration from the University of Michigan, and a bachelor’s degree from the University of California, San Diego.